-We aim to develop the children's ability to produce well structured, detailed writing in which the meaning is made clear and which engages the interest of the reader through a variety of approaches such as "Storytelling" for fiction writing and "Talk for Text" for non-fiction writing.
+We aim to develop the children's ability to produce well structured, detailed writing in which the meaning is made clear and which engages the interest of the reader through an approach known as "Storytelling" for fiction writing and "Talk for Text" for non-fiction writing.

 Attention is paid throughout the school to the formal structures of English, grammatical detail, punctuation and spelling.
 To support our teaching of writing we use a variety of strategies: